-St. Francis Borgia was beatified on November 23, 1624, by Pope Gregory XV, and canonized on June 20, 1670, by Pope Clement X. His feast is October 10.
+St. Francis Borgia was beatified on November 23, 1624, by Pope Urban VIII, and canonized on June 20, 1670, by Pope Clement X. His feast is October 10.
 Many Catholics pray to him for protection from earthquakes.

 Lives of the Saints provides a brief overview on St. Francis Borgia.